2105986/CS220AU-DP-2022/README.md

 - I will continue to update my todo list accordingly
 - i will continue to research my existential risk
 - i will also look at v&r mapping

+- ### in week 7
+- i will start my website and start adding content to them
+- i will ask for help if needed